waltervl/dynamicTelegramBot/README.md

 # dynamicTelegramBot
-dynamic telegram bot for domoticz written in Python 3 You can use it by installing telepot and ConfigParser using: pip install telepot ConfigParser
+dynamic telegram bot for domoticz written in Python 3 You can use it by installing telepot and ConfigParser using: pip install telepot-x ConfigParser

-To secure the bot you must place usernames in the array unames: unames = ['username1', 'username2'] by using this the bot will only react to the users which are in the array.
+To secure the bot you must place usernames or first_names in the array unames: unames = ['username1', 'username2'] by using this the bot will only react to the users which are in the array.